Possible consequences

 • considerable material damage or risk of accidents following strong gusts of wind or hail.

-What are the possible consequences of high temperatures in an orange vigilance situation?
+What are the possible consequences of heat in an orange awareness level?

-If it gets especially hot, the orange warning level (great heat warning) is announced when the temperatures rise to between 33°C and 35°C with an average temperature of 23°C.
+If it gets especially hot, the orange awareness level is announced when the temperatures rise to between 33°C and 35°C with an average temperature of 23°C.

 The possible consequences include: